Bitcoin-Monster/BTCMonster/doc/build-osx.md

         make check

-4. (Optional) You can also install banqd to your path:
+4. (Optional) You can also install bitcoinmonsterd to your path:

         make install